Sign In

 Avoid screenshots where the character appears blurry, poorly drawn, blocked off by another character, etc. Ideally, you'll want at least 50 screenshots to provide more info for the model to train with; however, you can get away with less.

 To give some examples, I trained my C.C. model with 377 screenshots, while my Shuuko Komi model only used 44.
 However, Shuuko does have less screen time in her anime than C.C. does.
-If you are trying to make a comprehensive character model, you'll want to include screenshots of as many different outfits as possible.
+To make a comprehensive character model, you'll want to include screenshots of as many different outfits as possible.
 If you only want to throw characters in simple outfits, like bikinis or their birthday suit (heh), a large number, like 377, may not be needed.
 Short version: the more screenshots, the better, but you don't need 100s of screenshots to make a good character model.

 Step 2: Prep your data set.